mattkjames7/kpindex/README.md

 * RecarrayTools
 * PyFileIO

-whicha re all available on PyPI.
+which are all available on PyPI.

 Installation is simple and can be done in one of four ways: